mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Software
 ********

-In this section you will get a brief introduction how to open Mosaic Hub products in three different software packages.
+In this section you will get a brief introduction how to open Mosaic Hub products in SNAP or QGIS.
+The introduction is limited to the two most common open source platforms used for Sentinel-2 data.

 .. _snap: